The H&M x Mugler Lookbook Is Here & It’s A Throwback To ‘80s Fashion

-Following last month's teaser, the lookbook for the H&M x Mugler collaboration, out May 11, is here.
+Following last month's teaser, the lookbook for the H&M x Mugler collaboration, out May 11 in Australia, is here.
 And it’s exactly what you’d expect, with pieces ranging from bodycon dresses and mesh catsuits (a hallmark of Mugler) to structured blazers and M-logo belts.

 In March, the Swedish retailer revealed that it would be releasing a new collection in partnership with the storied French house founded by Thierry Mugler in 1973 and currently led by creative director Casey Cadwallader.
 “This collection is a watershed moment for the house of Mugler — a chance for us to celebrate our history and the pieces that we are beloved for today,” Cadwallader said via a press release.